Dudley Sutton: Career

 In 1999, he appeared in the BBC Radio play Cosmos the Mystic Dog.
-In 2004, he made an appearance in the soap opera EastEnders for sixteen episodes, playing Wilfred Atkins, a conman.
+In 2003, Sutton starred opposite Edward Hardwicke in David Bartlett's film The Goodbye Plane, and in 2004, he made an appearance in the soap opera EastEnders for sixteen episodes, playing Wilfred Atkins, a conman.

 In 2003, Sutton found inspiration from the internet "where apparently people say that every time you masturbate God kills a kitten."
 From that statement, he developed a comic piece about "a young man's emotions and feelings, from the moment he's a baby tugging at his cock onwards."
 In August 2003, he performed the one-man Killing Kittens show at Edinburgh's Underbelly.

 Sutton followed up Killing Kittens with a second autobiographical show Pandora's Lunchbox in 2006.
 Following a performance as William Blake in Peter Ackroyd's BBC television series The Romantics, Sutton joined the cast of Albion Rising at St Giles in the Fields Church, London, in April 2007.
 He reprised the role in the film of the same name in 2009.

 Sutton had a small role in the British teenage drama Skins as Freddie's granddad.
 He also appeared in the episode of Holby City broadcast on 15 March 2011 as a patient who fell down an escalator in a shopping centre.
 In 2012, he featured in the video "Once And For All" by Clock Opera.

 Sutton also appeared in episode three of the BBC comedy series Family Tree ("The Austerity Games"), which was first broadcast in July 2013, and was a guest star in episode three of the BBC series Boomers in 2014.
 He played William Makepeace in Emmerdale in 2014.

 In 2015 he appeared as a Roman Catholic rector in the BBC TV series Father Brown episode 3.6 "The Upcott Fraternity".
 He also appeared in two episodes of the BBC's day time show, Doctors, in August 2015.
 He narrated the 2016 documentary The Future of Work and Death.
 In November 2017 he played the lead role in a video for the Tom Chaplin song "Midnight Mass".